Village Halls & Community Buildings

 Village halls, church halls and other community buildings remain a vital resource at the heart of many rural communities, acting as a hub for multiple local services and hosting community enterprises.

-CAN believe a warm, comfortable and safe public meeting place is essential to community life and in rural areas.
-This role is provided by a wide range of voluntary run community buildings including village halls, Women’s Institute halls, church halls, scout huts, recreational pavilions, day centres and community centres.
+CAN believes a warm, comfortable and safe public meeting place is essential to community life and in rural areas.
+This role is provided by a wide range of voluntary-run community buildings including village halls, Women’s Institute halls, church halls, scout huts, recreational pavilions, day centres and community centres.

 CAN's community buildings service

-We offer a wide range of support and advice, practical help and resources, for trustees managing community buildings and village halls, including:
+We offer a wide range of support, practical help and resources for trustees managing community buildings and village halls, including:

 Help and advice